FerhatBingol/MariaDB-GSL-UDF/README.md

-# Scientific MariaDB
+# Scientific DB
-This repo is for my MariaDB UDF wrappers based on different scientific libraries (mostly in C).
+This repo is for my database user defined function (UDF) wrappers, procedures based on different scientific libraries (mostly in C).
+I mostly use MariaDB for large files and PostgreSQL for GIS data and SQlite for quick use.
+You can find UDF for all these database servers here.
 Better documentation is coming soon.

 2020-11-10: The first added group is GSL_SF (GNU Scientific Library / Special Functions).
 Each special function group from GSL is wrapped in exactly the same symbols of each group.
 The function names are altered with a initial "M".
 For example "gsl_sf_gamma" function becomes "Mgsl_sf_gamma" function in this UDF code.